CET Chinese Language in Beijing

 Previous Chinese language study is not required.
 Students planning to stay in China for more than six months are required to take an HIV for entry into the country.
 Students must enroll in an appropriate-level Chinese language course.

 In the fall and spring, students take 18 class hours per week of Chinese language instruction plus two electives.
-FulMills Haverford’s language requirement.
+Fulfills Haverford’s language requirement.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students take one intensive course which teaches the four main language skills: reading, writing, speaking and listening.
 Supplementary classes such as one-on-one language tutorials, one-on-two drills, television and writing.
 Elective classes such as newspaper, business or literature.
 Each week a portion of class time is devoted to preparing relevant vocabulary and background material for that weekend’s activity or excursion.
 Some students participate in language “practica”, wherein they practice their Chinese outside the classroom.
 Class attendance is mandatory.